EricSchank/user_nag/README.md

 <b>User Nag</b> is a platform app extension for the [Spiceworks helpdesk](http://www.spiceworks.com/free-help-desk-software/).

-[This free app](https://community.spiceworks.com/appcenter/app/extension_43) send reminders for your pending tickets with just a single click.
+[This free app](https://community.spiceworks.com/appcenter/app/extension_43) sends reminders for your pending tickets with just a single click.

 ---